notescs/notescs.github.io/notes/Computer-Networks-for-Interviews/README.md

 # Others

-**Ports**: In[ computer networking](https://en.wikipedia.org/wiki/Computer_networking), a **port** is a communication endpoint.
+**Ports**: In computer networking, a **port** is a communication endpoint.
 Physical as well as wireless connections are terminated at ports of hardware devices.
-At the software level, within an[ operating system](https://en.wikipedia.org/wiki/Operating_system), a port is a logical construct that identifies a specific[ process](https://en.wikipedia.org/wiki/Process_(computing)) or a type of[ network service](https://en.wikipedia.org/wiki/Network_service).
+At the software level, within an operating system, a port is a logical construct that identifies a specific process or a type of network service.
 Ports are identified for each protocol and address combination by 16-bit unsigned numbers, commonly known as the **port number**.
-The most common protocols that use port numbers are the[ Transmission Control Protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) (TCP) and the[ User Datagram Protocol](https://en.wikipedia.org/wiki/User_Datagram_Protocol) (UDP).
+The most common protocols that use port numbers are the Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP).

+# Credits

+Part of the note is taken from the Kurose & Ross, E6 book, geeksforgeeks website, and hpbn.co website.